skymethod/spc/README.md

 - Create a new api server https endpoint hosted on a domain associated with the app
   - must respond to GET requests, with one or more `q` query params (keystrings), returning a standardized JSON results payload (see below)
 - Include the podcast-specific endpoint url, prefixed by `spc/` anywhere inside the user-agent when server-fetching a podcast's feed.
-  - Example: an app called ExampleCast might send the following user-agent when server-fetching a feed for a podcast with associated keystring `5f71780061794eaa9e6c62fc967cb363`
+  - An app called ExampleCast might send the following user-agent when server-fetching a feed for a podcast with associated keystring `5f71780061794eaa9e6c62fc967cb363`

 > `ExampleCast/1.0.1 spc/https://api.examplecast.com/spc?q=5f71780061794eaa9e6c62fc967cb363`